 Step 2: Activation of Multisite network

-After installation of your WordPress, select the FTP client you are using and open the WP-config.php file.
+Are you done installing your WordPress?
+Now select the FTP client you are using,and open the WP-config.php file.
 Within the file go to the line reading

 /* That's all, stop editing!
 Happy blogging. */